brlin-tw/brlin-tw.github.io/README.md

 ## Licensing

-This work is intellectual property of Buo-Ren, Lin.
+This work is intellectual property of 林博仁(Buo-ren, Lin).

 Aside from content that is marked specifically, content of this work is released under the [Creative Commons Attribution-NoDerivatives license version 4.0](https://creativecommons.org/licenses/by-nd/4.0/) or any of its recent versions of your preference.